Consensys/evm-analyzer-benchmark-suite/benchmarks/README.md

 Bits](https://www.trailofbits.com/).
 The original is [here](https://github.com/trailofbits/not-so-smart-contracts)

-suhabe
+Suhabe
 -------

-This is suite written by Suhabe Bugrara at ConsenSys.
+This is suitewas  written by Suhabe Bugrara at ConsenSys.
 The original is [here](https://github.com/ConsenSys/evm-analyzer-benchmark-suite/)